India-Abhishek/DSA_Java/ReBegin/Readme.md

 //-----------------------------------------------------------//

 Type conversion and Type casting
+Converting the type of variable from one to another.
+Every variable need a name and type as well.

 //-----------------------------------------------------------//
 >>extra note: to count the zero in int variable we can put underscore between the numbers.